God Save the King: Composers

 Sigismond Thalberg (1812–1871), Swiss composer and one of the most famous virtuoso pianists of the 19th century, wrote a fantasia on "God Save the Queen".

 Johan Nepomuk Hummel (1778–1837) wrote Variations on God Save the King in D major, Op.
 10 and quoted the tune briefly in his Freudenfest-Ouverture in D major, S 148.

+Jan Ladislav Dussek wrote a set of theme with 5 variations for piano on God Save the King.

+Adolphe Blanc wrote a set of variations for piano six hands on this theme.